 To launch the phy GUI (pure python based using opengl), you need a valid installation of phy 2.0 and phylib.

 Installing phy 2.0

-If you want to use the phy GUI to visualize your results, you may need to install phy 2.0:
+If you want to use the phy GUI to visualize your results, you may need to install phy 2.0.
+If you have installed SpyKING CIRCUS within a conda environment, first activate it: